Isabella Soupart

 NEWS

 Choreographer Isabella Soupart and visual artist Caroline Le Méhauté present Tellus Project, a dance-installation-performance at the intersection of art and biology.
 Exploring environmental issues through matter, this duo is taking over the Centrale for contemporary art for a period of four months.
-As part of the Nocturnes, choreographer Isabella Soupart showcases a highlight of this project: a captivating dance solo performed by dancer/performer Elsa Tagawa.
-This solo, a true centerpiece of the experience, invites the audience to immerse themselves in a sensory and performative odyssey in constant evolution.

-Tellus project I Central for Contemporary art
+Tellus project Centrale for Contemporary art 2025

 Visual artist Caroline Le Méhauté and choreographer Isabella Soupart present Tellus Project, a dance-installation-performance at the intersection of art and biology.
 Exploring environmental issues through matter, this duo is taking over Centrale for contemporary art for a period of four months.
 Negotiation 163 – Her skin, the choreographer composes a performance with dancer-performer Marita Schwanke, where the body engages in an intimate dialogue with layers of earth.
 In this solo piece, the convergence of dance and raw matter invites the audience into a continuously evolving sensory and performative exploration.